 Some defendants may agree to a plea deal because they don’t like the idea of leaving their fate in the hands of a jury or a judge, who will determine sentencing if there’s a conviction.
-There are advantages and disadvantages to striking a plea agreement and foregoing litigation in court.
-Only a seasoned criminal defense attorney can offer advice that takes into account the best option for your particular situation.
+Some defendants wish to avoid a trial to save themselves and their families from the stress and embarrassment.

 How Is a Plea Agreement Reached?